InspectProInspectPro

 How fire safety inspections work with InspectPro

 Document defects and remediation requirements.
 For each non-compliant item, record the specific defect, the relevant standard or regulation it breaches, the recommended remedial action, and the urgency.
 Group defects by system so the building owner or their fire protection contractor can address them efficiently.
-Add photos and annotations to each defect for clear communication.
+Add photos and comments to each defect for clear communication.

 Frequently asked questions